greenrivers/magento-module-delivery-time/README.md

 ## Notes

-Sort option works for Magento version 2.3.* with disabled Elasticsearch.
+Sort option works for Magento version 2.3.* with disabled Elasticsearch.<br />
 Sort option not available for Magento version 2.4.*.